 You can minimize the Connections pane if you need more room in your workspace.

 You start your flow by dragging tables into the Flow pane.
-Here you can add additional data sets, pivot your data, union or join data, create aggregations, and generate output files in the form of .tde and .tds files or Hyper extract (.hyper) files that you can use in Tableau.
-For more information about generating output files, see Save and Share Your Work.
+Here you can add additional data sets, pivot your data, union or join data, create aggregations, and generate output files in the form of .tds files, Hyper extract (.hyper) files, or published data sources that you can use in Tableau.
+You can even write your output data to a database.
+For more information about generating output files, see Save and Share Your Work(Link opens in a new window).

 Note: If you make changes to the data while in Tableau Desktop, for example renaming fields, changing data types, and so on, these changes aren’t written back to Tableau Prep Builder.